 Under California Penal Code Section 653m, making an annoying phone call is legally defined as:

-• Every person who, with the intent to annoy, telephones or makes contact with an electronic communication device with another and addresses to or about the other person any obscene language, or with any threat to inflict injury to the person or property of the person addressed, or members of their family, is guilty of a misdemeanor.
+- Every person who, with the intent to annoy, telephones or makes contact with an electronic communication device with another and addresses to or about the other person any obscene language or with any threat to inflict injury to the person or property of the person addressed, or members of their family, is guilty of a misdemeanor.

 Under California Penal Code Section 653m(b), making repeated annoying phone calls to annoy or harass is legally defined as:

-Every person who, with intent to annoy or harass, makes repeated telephone calls, or repeated contacts using an electronic communication device, or makes any combination of calls or contact, to another person is guilty of a misdemeanor.
+Every person who, with intent to annoy or harass, makes repeated telephone calls or repeated contacts using an electronic communication device or makes any combination of calls or contact to another person is guilty of a misdemeanor.
 Nothing in this subdivision applies to telephone calls or electronic contacts made in good faith or during the ordinary scope of business.

 Penal Code Section 653m(a) only applies if you made a single phone call.
 The LA County prosecutor has to be able to prove you intentionally made the phone call to annoy, or you used obscene language, or you made a threat to inflict great bodily injury or death.

 Typically, it must involve the use of threats, obscene language, or the making of repeated harassing phone calls.
-In Los Angeles County, making annoying call charges are often connected to a domestic violence, or stalking cases.
+In Los Angeles County, making annoying call charges are often connected to domestic violence or stalking cases.
 Contact a Los Angeles criminal defense lawyer at our law firm for more detailed information.

 Obscene Language